kfenggg/Argonaut-Genomics/gse118389/readme.md

 ## Analysis of GSE118389
-Alignment with star
-Quantification with feature counts
+Alignment with star, quantification with feature counts